-The end method will let the growers’ laborious work gets its much-needed validation, and there is only one task left to do, and that is to collect the marijuana plants.
+The end method will let the growers’ laborious work get its much-needed validation, and there is only one task left to do, and that is to collect the marijuana plants.
 Similar to all the growing stages of the plants, the harvest process is furthermore crucial and needs careful attention and knowledge.
-As an amateur grower, you must hold a lot of questions in your mind like, and one of these could be: how to tell if my autoflower is ready for harvest?
+As an amateur grower, you must hold a lot of questions in your mind, and one of these could be: how to tell if my autoflower is ready for harvest?

-Indeed, there are also factor to consider, such as what to do before and after the harvest, how to harvest, the best time to harvest, and what to do with the buds once they are harvested.
-Not knowing the essential might damage your plants in the last part, which could lead to frustration and regret.
-Once you get a better understanding on how to harvest your marijuana plants, in no time, you can have yield ready at your disposal.
+Indeed, there are also other factors to consider, such as what to do before and after the harvest, how to harvest, the best time to harvest, and what to do with the buds once they are harvested.
+Not knowing the essentials might damage your plants in the last part, which could lead to frustration and regret.
+Once you get a better understanding of how to harvest your marijuana plants, in no time, you can have yields ready at your disposal.

 How to tell if my autoflower is ready for harvest – The signs

-The next step to do is checking the trichomes’ colors, features, and numbers.
+The next step to do is to check the trichomes’ colors, features, and numbers.
 The abundant number of trichomes is a sure sign of knowing when it’s time to harvest.
 You would want to make the most out of its number since trichome is where the chemical content CBD and TCH are located.
 Once you get the most out of this, the great potency of the marijuana plant is a sure thing.
 Take notice also of the features and shades of the trichomes.
-You might need a magnifying glass or a clear capturing camera to know whether the trichomes once almost fifty percent of the trichomes are ready once they turned to an amber shade.
+You might need a magnifying glass or a clear capturing camera to know once almost fifty percent of the trichomes are ready.
+You will be able to know that they are ready once they turn to an amber shade.

-There is another trick in the drawer to answer signs to answer your question: how to tell if my autoflower is ready for harvest?
+There is another trick in the drawer to answer your question: how to tell if my autoflower is ready for harvest?
 Once you observe that the topsoil stays damp and moist even if your last water was two days ago, then it is time to harvest the plant.
 The damp topsoil means the roots won’t take any nutrients anymore since the life cycle is done.
 Once they start having less water, the leaves around the buds may curl and get dry.
-This is also one indication that your plant is now ready to harvest.

-The last tip is to check the grower’s manual of your chose autoflower seeds.
+The last tip is to check the grower’s manual of your chosen autoflower seeds.
 There are usually thorough instructions and information that come with the pack of seeds.
-Knowing the time frame of your autoflower strains will help you determine the time best possible for it to harvest Although the time is approximately set and could change anytime, it is still helpful to know so it would be easier to set everything in place.
+Knowing the time frame of your autoflower strains will help you determine the time best possible for it to harvest.
+Although the time is approximately set and could change anytime, it is still helpful to know about it so it would be easier to set everything in place.

 These are just signs to check whenever the plant has reached maturity.
 Since there is no definite scheduled time, constant observation is needed.
 There are even growers who choose to harvest early, and some wait for a few days or weeks, whatever best suits their preferences.